-An uncomplicated, simple, and beautifully balanced carrot and parsnip soup with a hint of ginger.
+This Carrot and Parsnip soup is an uncomplicated, simple, and beautifully balanced soup with a hint of ginger.

 Ever since I began getting a CSA (Community Supported Agriculture) box full of veggies years ago I have fallen head over heels with eating seasonally.
 We had a small garden at my old home which was hands-down-no-contest my favorite 4×8 foot rectangle of our home.
 But with two small babies, I didn’t have the time to devote to it that I would have liked to.
 Thus, in my little raised bed’s infancy, it didn’t produce a huge bounty.
 (I was grateful nonetheless.)
 However, the bounty of my CSA box that I have picked up every Wednesday this year and years past has been unmistakable.
 There was always a good mix of food, but usually a lot of a particular kind or two of vegetables.
 One week green beans would be the only vegetable taking up real estate in my refrigerator veggie drawer and the next week I would wonder just how many watermelon radishes I could fit into my belly in one day.